-Investors who snapped up four times as much Puerto Rico debt this year as in 2011 are imposing higher borrowing costs on the U.S. commonwealth (STOPR1) even as its debt outperforms all but one state.
+Investors who snapped up four times as much Puerto Rico debt this year as in 2011 are imposing higher borrowing costs on the U.S. commonwealth (STOPR1:US) even as its debt outperforms all but one state.

 The Puerto Rico Public Buildings Authority last week sold lease-backed bonds the day after Standard & Poor’s said it may cut the island’s general-obligation rating, now two steps above junk.
 The agency sold 30-year tax-exempts rated BBB, the same as the commonwealth’s, to yield 5.38 percent.
 The spread above AAA was 2.17 percentage points, rising from 2.1 points in August and 1.5 points in a 2009 issue, data compiled by Bloomberg show.

 Puerto Rico bonds appeal to investors in part because they are tax-free in all states.
 The island and its agencies have sold about $6.5 billion of securities this year, four times the pace of 2011, data compiled by Bloomberg show.
 Puerto Rico’s $58 billion of gross tax-supported debt exceeds the load of 48 states, according to Moody’s Investors Service.

 “People are getting just up to their ears in Puerto Rico debt,” said Tom Spalding, who helps manage $10 billion of municipals in Chicago at Nuveen Investments Inc. The bigger yield penalty on the authority, whose debt Nuveen holds, “had to do with the change in outlook” on the commonwealth, he said.